c-graham-qut/POMDP-Crazyflie/README.md

 Please navigate to the [wiki](https://github.com/c-graham-qut/POMDP-Crazyflie/wiki) for more information about this project.

 This toolkit uses the [TAPIR POMDP software toolkit](https://github.com/RDLLab/tapir) created by D. Klimenko and J. Song and.
 H. Kurniawati.

+The integration of the Bitcraze Crazyflies was created by Marc Schneider (2020) for his research paper 'XX'.

 ## Installation